cobwebch/external_import/Documentation/Installation/Index.rst

 is available for checking if a given data can be considered empty or not.
 For maximum flexibility, it relies on the Symfony Expression language.

+It is also possible to set multiple mail recipients for the import report instead of a single one (see the :ref:`extension configuration <configuration>`).

 .. _installation-upgrade-510: